noisecapella/receipt-schema/README.md

 - t -- tax as a percentage
 - u -- currency symbol
-- pt -- total already paid
+- pt -- total already paid.
+If blank, assumes no payment already made.
+- en (for establishment) -- name of establishment
-- e (for establishment) - descriptive message for establishment, which may include newlines
+- ed (for establishment) -- descriptive message for establishment, which may include newlines
-- d -- date of transaction
+- d -- date of transaction, as a unix timestamp
 - o -- order number
-- a -- address of establishment.
+- a -- address of establishment as text.
 May include phone, email, or physical address
-- x -- extra descriptive text at bottom of receipt
+- x -- extra descriptive text at bottom of receipt (ie, "Have a nice day!")

 App
 ---